ck2135/bash-guide/README.md

 ```

 ### t. `touch`
-Updates access and modification time stamps of your file.
+It is used to create empty files.
 If it doesn't exists, it'll be created.
 ```bash
 touch filename
 ```